RobinLi7/nextflow_501Project/README.md

 ### Dependencies:
 - git
 - Nextflow (`=21.10.0`)
-- Singularity (`=3.5.2-1.1.el7`for containerized execution)
+- Singularity (`=3.5.2-1.1.el7`for containerized execution). \
-If you are using `BCGSC gphost08`, Singularity (version =3.5.2-1.1.el7) is already built-in and available for containerized execution.
+If you are using `BCGSC gphost08`, it is already built-in and available for containerized execution.
 - Software dependencies included in containers:
   - **biocontainers/fastqc**
   - **ewels/multiqc**